clojurebridge-berlin/drawing/curriculum/first-program.md

 *dependencies*.
 Dependencies are just code libraries that others have written which you can incorporate in your own project.

-To add a dependency, open `project.clj`.
-You should see a section which reads
+In your case, the project's dependencies were setup for you by Nightcode.
+If you want, open the `project.clj` file.
+You should see the following configuration settings:

 ```clj
 :dependencies [[org.clojure/clojure "1.6.0"]